matt-d-rat/react-owner-refs-issue-demo/README.md

 ### Installation

 A handy installation script has been provided to get you up and running.
+The `setup.sh` script will do the following:

+1. Install npm dependencies in app and all sub-modules.
+2. Create global npm links for all sub-modules.
+3. `npm link` all sub-modules into `app`, and link `module-b` into `module-c`.
+4. Run a production build for all sub-modules.

 Once You have cloned the project simply run:

 ```
 cd /path/to/npm-peer-test